Cruz’s walk-off single lifts Twins past Pirates 5-4

 Holland matched the longest start for the Pirates this season with 5 2/3 innings, twice each by him and Joe Musgrove.
 The Pirates are five days into a 17-day stretch without an off day.

-Tucker, the team’s first-round draft pick in 2014, started the game by sending left-hander Lewis Thorpe’s 88 mph fastball into the bleachers in left-center where some of the Pirates relievers sat to socially distance from the rest of the bullpen.
-Richard Rodriguez raised his cap in vain to try to catch the ball, as the long-haired Tucker trucked around the bases with his thick, dark curls bouncing beneath his helmet and he pointed animatedly at his teammates in the dugout.

-Thorpe, making his first start of the season for the Twins, lasted four innings.
+Lewis Thorpe, making his first start of the season for the Twins, lasted four innings.
 He walked four, all in the fourth, when Erik González hit an RBI double for a 3-0 lead.
 Phillip Evans added an RBI single in the fifth against Jorge Alcala, a run made possible when Josh Bell moved up on a passed ball by catcher Mitch Garver.

 TEMPERED REUNION

-Pittsburgh manager Derek Shelton returned to Minnesota, where he was the bench coach for the last two years, including the 2019 season under rookie manager and close friend Rocco Baldelli, but COVID-19 prevention protocols kept the socializing to a minimum.
+Shelton returned to Minnesota, where he was the bench coach for the last two years, including the 2019 season under rookie manager and close friend Baldelli, but COVID-19 prevention protocols kept the socializing to a minimum.
 Twins clubhouse staff left him a bottle of high-end rye bourbon for a welcome-back gift.

 TRAINER’S ROOM